anttijuu/Graphs/README.md

 The edges also have weights in this case.
 The weight is the distance of the stations in kilometres.

 This example also has an [accompanying image](./TrainTravelling/TrainMap.png) showing the structure of the graph visually.
 The directory also includes a [sample output](./TrainTravelling/example-output.txt) you can compare to the picture and to the algorithms.

+In the example run, *Prim algorithm* calculates the minimum spanning tree of the train network.
+You can see the minimun network that could enable travelling to all the stations in the [image drawn](./TrainTravelling/Prim-Minimum-Spanning-Tree.png) based on the output of the Prim algorithm.

 ## Building the apps